texus/TGUI/bindings/c/index.md

 title: C binding
 breadcrumb: c
 ---
-This page contains information about the C binding.

 The main goal of the C binding was to more easily allow creating bindings to other languages, however it is still usable for C programmers.
 There are currently no tutorials or documentation available for this binding.

 Please note that both the binding and TGUI 0.8 are still under development and may change at any time.